 The monthly benchmark cost is calculated by multiplying the actual quantity of gas delivered to Piedmont's citygate during a month by a Monthly Benchmark Index Price (MBIP).
 The MBIP includes different benchmarking procedures for monthly and daily purchases delivered under Piedmont's firm interstate pipeline transportation arrangements, purchases delivered under interruptible transportation arrangements, and purchases made at the citygate.
 Citygate purchases are also referred to by Piedmont as purchases using transportation other than firm transportation.
-Piedmont made no purchases upstream of its citygate during the review period that were delivered under interruptible transportation arrangements, although some of its citygate purchases may have been delivered to the citygate by the supplier under interruptible transportation arrangements.
-The benchmark price for each type of purchase (i.e., monthly purchases delivered under firm transportation arrangements, daily purchases delivered under firm transportation arrangements, is weighted by the actual monthly purchase quantity percentage to derive the MBIP.
+Piedmont made no purchases upstream of its citygate during the review period that were delivered under interruptible transportation arrangements, although some of the Company's citygate purchases may have been delivered to the citygate by the supplier under interruptible transportation arrangements.
+The benchmark price for each type of purchase (i.e., monthly purchases delivered under firm transportation arrangements, daily purchases delivered under firm transportation arrangements, and citygate purchases) is weighted by the actual monthly purchase quantity percentage to derive the MBIP.

 For the benchmarking of monthly purchases, a delivered-to-citygate price is first calculated for each geographic receipt point location accessed by Piedmont's firm transportation arrangements based on the applicable monthly index price, plus the applicable firm fuel and variable transportation charges.
 A weighted average delivered-to-citygate price is then calculated based on the daily capacity entitlements Piedmont has determined to be available at each receipt point location and serves as the benchmark for monthly purchases.
-As subsequently discussed in Section 3.1.3, Exeter found that Piedmont did not use a consistent method for determining the daily capacity entitlements at each receipt point location and that the method used by Piedmont was inconsistent with Plan requirements.
-Table 9 presents a monthly summary of the daily capacity entitlements included in Piedmont's benchmark calculation for monthly purchases during the review period.
+Table 7 presents a monthly summary of the daily supply entitlements included in Piedmont's benchmark calculation for monthly purchases during the review period.